temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 Activities are the building blocks of a Temporal Workflow.
 They encapsulate the logic for tasks that interact with external services such as querying a database or calling a third-party API.
 One of the key benefits of using Activities is their built-in fault tolerance.
 If an Activity fails, Temporal can automatically retry it until it succeeds or reaches a specified retry limit.
 This ensures that transient issues, like network glitches or temporary service outages, do not result in data loss or incomplete processes.

 For this tutorial, you'll define Activities for tasks like charging customers and sending emails, which typically interact with external services.
-To keep things simple and focus on the Workflow logic, these Activities will be stubbed out with basic `console.log` statements.
+To keep things simple and focus on the Workflow logic, these Activities will be stubbed out with basic `log` statements.
 Here's an excerpt:

 <!--SNIPSTART subscription-ts-activities {"selectedLines": ["5-12"]}-->